stashapp/Stash-Docs/docs/guides/reverse-proxy.md

 Cloudflare Tunnels are not recommended since they throttle non-HTML traffic (which video falls under).

 See [Cloudflare blog post](https://blog.cloudflare.com/updated-tos/){:target="_blank"} for more details.

-## Cloudflare Tunnel

-Cloudflare Tunnels are not recommended since they throttle non-HTML traffic (which video falls under).

-See [Cloudflare blog post](https://blog.cloudflare.com/updated-tos/){target="_blank"} for more details.